microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

             > NOTE: Automatic drop-down does not always populate with yaml file options.
 It may be necessary to simply copy and paste the above path.
         * Review devops pipeline YAML and only keep templates relevant to your enterprise patterns.
             * Remove jobName configurations not relevant to your enterprise patterns.
-If new to Cobalt, we recommend keeping the az_hello_world template as a starter template.
+If new to Cobalt, we recommend keeping the path to the az_hello_world template as a starter template.
 This step can also be completed later as a code commit to your repo.
-Below is an example of a jobName that you may want to remove.
+Below is an example of a jobName that you may want to remove by simple deleting it.
                 ```yaml
                 configurationMatrix:
                 - jobName: az_service_single_region